afsarchowdhury/pushoveR/README.md

 ## Installation

-Install the development version from [GitHub](https://github.com/).
+Install the development version using {devtools}.

 ``` r
 # Install devtools if needed